 Criminal Bar Association

-- Bloody Bay Hotel Development Limited v Besso Limited (2019), unrep – High Court dispute for fraud and concealment of secret profits in the broking of international insurance policies
+- Bloody Bay Hotel Development Limited v Besso Limited (2020), unrep – High Court dispute for breach of fiduciary duty and concealment of secret profits in the broking of international insurance policies by a Lloyd’s of London broker

 - Sullivan v Ruhan, McNally & Cooper (2019), unrep – High Court dispute for property dispute concerning a large property in London docklands and conversion to a data centre